jonlepage/codelenreadwrite/README.md

 # Property Read/Write CodeLens

-A VS Code extension that displays CodeLens on class properties, showing the number of reads and writes.
+A VS Code extension that displays better CodeLens telemetry on class properties, showing the number of reads and writes.

 ## ✨ Features